EliFeinberg/OC-prompt/README.md

 - [ ] Implement Usage instruction for each Openshift Command
 - [x] Pull Recommended local files Into AutoComplete
 - [ ] Pull Recommended Ports Into Autocomplete
+- [x] Create Makefile to more easily compile

 ## Phase 3
 - [ ] Create Tool to speed up adding new commands/flag